 A very common example of abuse in nursing homes is a medication error.
 A medication error is defined as any event that leads someone to administer an inappropriate type or amount of medication to a patient.
 For the event to constitute a medication error, it must have been preventable by proper treatment.
 Sometimes, medication errors are not committed on purpose.

 A nurse may misread a prescription label or forget to give a resident their medication, but did not purposefully cause harm to the resident.
 In this case, a medication error would occur.
 But, the nurse or other staff member could argue that the medication error was an accident.
 In other cases, nurses may commit medical errors on purpose.
-This can happen if a nurse deprive residents of pain medication, administer the wrong dosage, etc. To determine the nature of a medication error, you should talk openly and honestly with your parent.
+This can happen if a nurse deprives residents of pain medication, administers the wrong dosage, etc. To determine the nature of a medication error, you should talk openly and honestly with your parent.

 Today, elderly people are often ridiculed because of their condition.
 When the staff in a nursing home is like this, they might end up harassing your loved one.
 They might not mean to, but cracking jokes every now and then might make your loved one feel inferior.
 By putting them down and making them feel like they are not good enough, they will become upset and not want to be there anymore.
 These feelings often lead to depression.
-Depression will cause more problems than they had before and they health can decline.
+Depression will cause more problems then they had before and they health can decline.

 Discrimination is defined as unfair treatment of a person based on a category that they fall into.
 For example, people can face discrimination based on their race, gender, disability, age, etc. Residents in nursing homes should be free from all types of discrimination.
 A few common examples of discrimination are: